Abhish1sb/Gym_App/README.md

 ******************************************************************
-The link to the project is - https://19ume100-gym-app.netlify.app/
+The LINK to the project is - https://19ume100-gym-app.netlify.app/
 ******************************************************************